St David's Day in St Davids, Pembrokeshire

 Celebrate 1st March in the very city where Saint David once walked

-The smallest city in Britain, St Davids, is named after the Patron Saint of Wales, Saint David (aka Dewi Sant in Welsh) who once lived there.
+The smallest city in Britain, St Davids, is named after the Patron Saint of Wales, Saint David (aka Dewi Sant in Welsh), who once lived there.
 Annually on the 1st of March, the Welsh community celebrate St David's Day in honour of Dewi and if you ask us, there is no better place to honour him than by spending Saint David's Day in St Davids.

 Discover the history of Saint David and how he transformed into an iconic figure of Welsh history, plus handy information about St David’s Day.
 These St Davids Day facts cover everything from why we celebrate on March 1st, how you can get involved with Saint David’s Day celebrations and key landmarks to visit when in St Davids.

-Who is Saint David?
+So who is Saint David?

 In later life, David was later baptised at the nearby Porthclais Harbour Beach by Saint Elvis, before being sent to Whitland to be educated at a monastery.
 A particularly spiritual man, he completed many pilgrimages across the UK and further afield.
-Stories say that he even travelled to Rome and Jerusalem where he was consecrated as an archbishop, before later becoming the Archbishop of Wales.
+Stories say that he even travelled to Rome and Jerusalem, where he was consecrated as an archbishop, before later becoming the Archbishop of Wales.

 Stained glass window of Saint David (aka Dewi Sant) at St Nons Chapel